Energy in Taiwan: Historical energy consumption

+In 2024, about 12% of Taiwan’s power came from renewable energy, 47% from natural gas, 4.7% from nuclear, and 31% from coal.

 Energy efficiency

 The Taiwan government has been active in promoting energy efficiency, and set a target of energy efficiency of 33% by 2025.
 This target is higher than Japan's commitment to APEC with the target of 25%-26% efficiency.
 The government is currently assisting 200 major energy users (companies and organizations) in implementing energy-saving measures.

 Taiwan is preparing for the age of high oil prices, and is proactively developing clean energy, such as solar and wind power and biofuels.
 The efforts would help reduce Taiwan's reliance on imported oil, while contributing to the reduction of greenhouse gases.

 The government aims for renewable energy to account for 15% of the nation's energy by 2025.
 It would amount to 8.45 million kilowatts, capable of producing 28.7 billion kilowatt hours of electricity.
 Wind-generated power could create as much as 8.9 billion kilowatt hours of electricity by 2025, comparable to 2.3 times the capacity of Linkou's thermal power plants.
 Many domestic companies are now beginning to work on the development of solar energy, and conservative estimates are projecting that 1.2 billion kilowatt hours of electricity will be produced through solar power by 2025.

 Under the Energy Management Law and the underlying Implementing Regulations and related measures, companies are encouraged to improve the energy efficiency of their operations and products.
 Mandatory programs have been established for the purpose of energy conservation, including energy audit and energy efficiency standards for certain electrical and electronic products.

 The Energy Commission under the Ministry of Economic Affairs is responsible for formulating and implementing energy policy and laws, including the programs instituted under the Energy Management Law.
 The principal responsibilities of the Energy Commission include: